hackforla/peopledepot/docs/how-to/add-model-and-api-endpoints.md

    [link to code](https://github.com/hackforla/peopledepot/blob/09e2856b6dd8038aedbbc9b42c3a44009be1fd2f/app/core/api/views.py#L112-L123)

-   1. We inherit from [ModelViewSet](https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset), which provides a default view implementation of all 5 CRUD actions: create, retrieve, partial_update, update, destroy, list.
+   1. We inherit from [ModelViewSet](https://www.django-rest-framework.org/api-guide/viewsets/#modelviewset), which provides a default view implementation of all 6 CRUD actions: `create`, `retrieve`, `partial_update`, `update`, `destroy`, `list`.
-   1. We use the extend_schema_view decorator to attach the API doc strings to the viewset.
+   1. We use the `extend_schema_view` decorator to attach the API doc strings to the viewset.
 They are usually defined as docstrings of the corresponding function definitions inside the viewset.
-Since we use ModelViewSet, there's nowhere to put the docstrings but above the viewset.
+Since we use `ModelViewSet`, there's nowhere to put the docstrings but above the viewset.
-   1. The minimum code we need with ModelViewSet are the queryset, and the serializer_class.
+   1. The minimum code we need with `ModelViewSet` are the `queryset`, and the `serializer_class`.
    1. Permissions
-      1. For now use permission_classes = [IsAuthenticated]
+      1. For now use `permission_classes = [IsAuthenticated]`
-      1. It doesn't limit access enough, but we will fix it later.
+      1. It doesn't control permissions the way we want, but we will fix it later.

+### Extended example

+This example shows how to add a filter params.
+It's done for the [user model](https://github.com/hackforla/peopledepot/issues/15) as a [requirement](https://github.com/hackforla/peopledepot/issues/10) from VRMS.

-1. Here's a more complex API doc example
+1. Here's a more complex API doc example (this example is using the User model's ViewSet)

    ```python
    @extend_schema_view(